MicrosoftDocs/power-automate-docs/articles/guidance/business-approvals-templates/learning/instructor-guide/user-setup.md

 > NOTE: Review the [How are role-assignable groups protected](/entra/identity/role-based-access-control/groups-concept#how-are-role-assignable-groups-protected) for security roles that the logged in Azure Login account will require.

-1. Assign Microsoft Developer Plan to the Makers group using guidance from https://learn.microsoft.com/azure/active-directory/enterprise-users/licensing-ps-examples
+1. Assign Microsoft Developer Plan to the Makers group.
+More information: [PowerShell and Microsoft Graph examples for group-based licensing in Microsoft Entra ID](/azure/active-directory/enterprise-users/licensing-ps-examples)

 ```pwsh
 Add-SecurityMakersGroupAssignDeveloperPlan